zeek/spicy/README.md

 Having trouble using Spicy?
 Have ideas how to make Spicy better?
 We'd like to hear from you!

-- Check out the [FAQ](https://docs.zeek.org/projects/spicy/en/latest/faq.html) to see if any of that helps.

 - Report issues on [GitHub](https://github.com/zeek/spicy/issues).

 - Ask the `#spicy` channel [on Zeek's Slack](https://zeekorg.slack.com).